ReadonlyATTRIBUTE_ReadonlyCDATA_node is a CDATASection node.

 This method is automatically called under the following circumstances

-options: boolean | EventListenerOptionsDisplays element fullscreen and resolves promise when done.
+linked-elements attribute changesclick-trigger attribute changesOptionaloptions: boolean | EventListenerOptionsDisplays element fullscreen and resolves promise when done.

 When supplied, options's navigationUI member indicates whether showing navigation UI while in fullscreen is preferred or not.
 If set to "show", navigation simplicity is preferred over screen space, and if set to "hide", more screen space is preferred.
 User agents are always free to honor user preference over the application's.
 The default value "auto" indicates no application preference.

-options: FullscreenOptionsIf force is not given, "toggles" qualifiedName, removing it if it is present and adding it if it is not present.
+Optionaloptions: FullscreenOptionsIf force is not given, "toggles" qualifiedName, removing it if it is present and adding it if it is not present.
 If force is true, adds qualifiedName.
 If force is false, removes qualifiedName.

 Returns true if qualifiedName is now present, and false otherwise.

-will evaluate string values as functions.
+Optionalforce: booleanStaticallowWhether or not "ondropdownselect" and "ondropdownopen" will evaluate string values as functions.

-, Unless the root element (the top-most <html>
+The default value is false, Unless the root element (the top-most <html> or <svg>) has the

-attribute set to anything other than an empty string when this library was loaded.
+data-allow-evil-attributes attribute set to anything other than an empty string when this library was loaded.

 This is because it assumed that HTML sanitizers don't consider the creation of new inline event handlers.

-to be more vulnerable to XSS.
+set to true to be more vulnerable to XSS.

 A root-level dropdown menu list.
 Represented as